Two-sample Test with Kernel Projected Wasserstein Distance: INTRODUCTION

 The remaining of this paper is organized as follows.
-Section~\ref{Sec:setup} introduces some preliminary knowledge on two-sample testing and related probability distances, Section~\ref{Sec:algorithm} outlines a practical algorithm for computing KPW distance, Section~\ref{Sec:inference} studies the uncertainty quantification of empirical KPW distance together with some theoretical analysis for the designed two-sample test, Section~\ref{Sec:experiment} demonstrates some numerical experiments, and Section~\ref{Sec:conclusion} presents some concluding remarks.
+Section~\ref{Sec:setup} introduces some preliminary knowledge on two-sample testing and related probability distances, Section~\ref{Sec:algorithm} outlines a practical algorithm for computing KPW distance, Section~\ref{Sec:inference} studies the uncertainty quantification of empirical KPW distance, Section~\ref{Sec:experiment} demonstrates some numerical experiments, and Section~\ref{Sec:discussion} presents some concluding remarks.